-The connector will first attempt to communicate to the domain controller over LDAPS.
-If unsuccessful, it will fall back to communicating over LDAP using Kerberos or NTLM, in that order.
+The connector first attempts to communicate to the domain controller over LDAPS.
+If unsuccessful, it falls back to communicating over LDAP using Kerberos or NTLM, in that order.

 The connector sends the AD data every 5-7 minutes if there are changes, using an HTTPS connection on port 443 TCP.
 It can take an hour or longer for changes to reflect on the Umbrella dashboard though.